What is Parole and Probation in Criminal Cases?

-What is The Purpose of Sentencing in Criminal Law?
+What is the Role of a Jury in a Criminal Trial?

-What is the Statute of Limitations in Criminal Law?
+What is the Role of the Judge in a Criminal Trial?

 What Are the Elements of a Crime?